ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 suit-reports
-: If present, the suit-reports parameter contains a set of SUIT Reports as defined in Section 4 of {{I-D.ietf-suit-report}}, encoded as CBOR byte strings containing either protected or unprotected SUIT Report payloads.
+: If present, the suit-reports parameter contains a set of SUIT Reports as defined in Section 4 of {{I-D.ietf-suit-report}}, encoded as CBOR byte strings containing either SUIT_Report_Protected or SUIT_Report_Unprotected.
 When a SUIT Report includes its own COSE protection (signatures or MACs), the cryptographic key used MUST be distinct from the key used for the TEEP message's COSE security wrapper.
   If a token parameter was present in the Update